Adi52/duck-hunt/readme.md

 ### Points

 During each sub-round, one of the three ducks (Black, Red, and Blue) will be randomly respawned.
-For each of them, for the price per round, you can receive a different number of points.
+For each of them, based on the round, you can receive a different number of points.
 * Round 1 - 3
   * Black duck: 500
   * Red duck: 1000